martin-ueding/vigilant-crypto-snatch/docs/running.md

 We have tried to handle various error conditions that can happen.
 For instance the API of the marketplace could reject the query.
 During development we have tried to trigger various errors and handle them.
 From production runs we know that sometimes there API outages, internet connection glitches and the like.
 In these cases exception types that we haven't handled yet are raised.
 These crash normally crash the program, and we would like to ask you to [file a bug report](https://github.com/martin-ueding/vigilant-crypto-snatch/issues) then.

 In order to have it stay running in production you can use the `--keepalive` flag.
 It will just catch *all* exception types.
 This may hide some actual errors.
 So please still report these errors as tickets.

+## Example

+An example for running the script with log level info, on kraken is:

+`vigilant-crypto-snatch --loglevel info watch --marketplace kraken --keepalive`

 ## Nonce rejections with Kraken